 Park Day School is committed to providing a safe environment where dynamic and engaging learning thrives.
 Health and safety, while supporting our students and their learning, is at the forefront of our efforts.

-Park Day School began a gradual, phased reopening on November 2, and K-6 students are back on campus.
-Following the State’s Blueprint for a Safer Economy, Park Day School will continually assess Alameda County’s mandates as they are announced.
+Park Day School began a gradual, phased reopening on November 2, and K-8 students are now back on campus.
+Park Day School will continue to follow health and safety protocols per the State’s Consolidated Schools Guidance and Alameda County’s COVID-19 School Guidance, and adhere to Alameda County Public Health Department mandates as they are announced.

-As permitted by Alameda County, we are planning for a return to campus in stable cohorts.
-Decision making will be based on guidelines from local public health officials, State guidelines, Alameda County’s recent School Reopening Guidance, and CDC recommendations, including physical distancing in the classroom, facial coverings for staff and students, expanded cleaning and health protocols to minimize risk of infection, and screenings for illness.
+As permitted by Alameda County, we have returned to campus in stable groups.
+Decision making continues to be based on guidelines from local public health officials, State guidelines, Alameda County’s recent School Reopening Guidance, and CDC recommendations, including physical distancing in the classroom, facial coverings for staff and students, expanded cleaning and health protocols to minimize risk of infection, and screenings for illness.
 We have been working with epidemiologists at Capsid Consulting to refine and improve our plans.

 We recognize that we can only manage the safety procedures for the daily operations on the Park Day campus.
 The success of our plan to have all students learning on campus depends upon our families and community upholding their social responsibility to remain vigilant, adhering to the health and safety orders of our county per the Community Agreement that will be posted on ParentSquare.